Skip to Content

 What can I feed my ball python besides rodents?

 You may also feed quail, chicks, and multimammate mice as an alternative to rodents when feeding ball pythons.
-This variety will give your ball python balanced nutrition in the diet while offering a diversity of prey.
+Feeding your ball python a variety of frozen-thawed rodents, such as mice and rats in different sizes, like prey size guidelines, will give your ball python balanced nutrition in the diet while offering a diversity of prey.

 Can ball pythons eat fruit?